frusal/frusal-example-npm-node/README.md

 ## Install frusal library

-Run the command, and answer the questions as follows:
+Run the following command to install right library dependency and configure `project.json` and create `frusal.json`.
+It would take you through a series of questions to complete.

+*Note that this initial wizard is only presented if `frusal.json` does not exist.*

 ```text
 $ npx frusal